writingteacher/rob-whyte-portfolio/README.md

 <img src="images/sinorbis-rob-whyte-2.png" class="responsive"/>
 <hr />

-# Contract House
+# Contract Hound
-Based in Singapore, this SaaS platform helps clients store, locate, and manage contracts.
+Based in Singapore, this vertical SaaS startup helps clients store, locate, and manage contracts.
 <br>
 #### The problem
 Before launching its upated product, the CEO asked me to write the conten for a quick start.